US unemployment claims fall to new pandemic low of 290,000

 Unemployment claims dropped 6,000 to 290,000 last week, the third straight drop, the Labor Department said Thursday.
 That’s the fewest people to apply for benefits since March 14, 2020, when the pandemic intensified.
 Applications for jobless aid, which generally track the pace of layoffs, have fallen steadily from about 900,000 in January.

-Layoffs levels are increasingly returning to normal, but many other aspects of the job market aren't.
+Unemployment claims are increasingly returning to normal, but many other aspects of the job market haven't yet done so.
 Hiring has slowed in the past two months, even as companies and other employers have posted a near-record number of open jobs.
-Officials such as Jerome Powell had hoped more people would find work in September as schools reopened, easing child care constraints, and enhanced unemployment aid ended nationwide.
+Officials such as Federal Reserve Chair Jerome Powell had hoped more people would find work in September as schools reopened, easing child care constraints, and enhanced unemployment aid ended nationwide.

 Yet so far, that hasn't happened.
 Instead, some observers are starting to consider whether some of those who had jobs before the pandemic, and lost them, may have permanently stopped looking for work.